siddharthsharma94/fullstack-monorepo-template/README.md

 ## New App Template

-Over time i've realized I have an optimal way of deploying apps.
-I end up doing the same things to set up the repos / dev ops deployments of the apps I'm creating.
+Over time i've realized I have an optimal way of deploying apps with a MicroServices Architecture.

+I realized, I end up doing the same things when I set up new repos / dev ops deployments pipelines of the apps I'm creating.
 This monorepo deployment, serves to easily deploy and scaffold my apps.

-My Stack uses `Vercel + Railway`
+My Stack uses `Vercel + Railway` with `Next JS + Strapi / Hasura`

 ## How to use